 Finish the process by thoroughly drying the item with a dry cloth.

-How to Remove Heavy Oxidation From Aluminum
+How To Remove Heavy Oxidation From Aluminum

 - Dry cleaning cloths